 There are two things common to gizmos designed to separate gold from heavy fines; water and agitation.
 All agitate, and nearly all use water.
 This write-up will discuss the mechanism of the high banker with attention paid to advantages and disadvantages.

 The high banker is a device that cobbles two traditional machines of the Old West prospector.
 It is mainly composed of a hopper and a sluice.
 The hopper holds material and feeds it on to the sluice at an adjusted rate.
 Note that in a river or creek, the angle the sluice is held at does not have to be extreme due to the power of running water.
 Since the high banker is placed up on a bank, it is usually placed at a higher angle.
 Think about how steep a sluice can be clutched in running stream water where prospectors search for placer – not too steep.
-On the dry bank the rule is the box should be angled about 3 inches per foot.
+On the dry bank the rule is the box should be angled about 1 inch per foot.
 On some models there are adjustable legs, folding or telescopic.
 Then trial and error kicks in to maximize gold capture and waste processing

 In a properly automated and educated world, then, machines may prove to be the true humanizing influence.
 It may be that machines will do the work that makes life possible and that human beings will do all the other things that make life pleasant and worthwhile.— Isaac Asimov, Robot Visions